oracle-livelabs/developer/dev-ai-app-dev-retail/user-story/user-story.md

 In this first example, you will use the application to authorize a return for a customer with a medium risk score.
 Select the third user on your to-do list David Williams.

-1. On the Dashboard page, from the pending review list, select the Customer ID for **David Williams**.
+1. On the Dashboard page, from the pending review list, select the review button for **David Williams**.

     ![Select David Williams](./images/david-williams.png =50%x*)